We match farmers with landowners who want to keep their land from being developed

 Urban Edge Farm comprises 50 acres in Western Cranston, RI, roughly 30 of which are now cultivated.
 SCLT manages the farm under a long-term lease with the RI Department of Environmental Management.
 Seventeen farms operate at UEF, employing about 40 people, most of whom are immigrants and refugees from Southeast Asia, Africa and the Dominican Republic.
 Farmers share equipment, farm infrastructure and other agricultural resources at UEF, and receive technical assistance from SCLT farmer support staff.
 You can read more about it here.

-In addition to any urban farmers lease plots in our community gardens, waiting for farmland to open up so they can expand their businesses.
+In addition to growing on the farms above, many urban farmers lease plots in our community gardens, waiting for farmland to open up so they can expand their businesses.
 SCLT’s Land Fund enables us to renovate abandoned urban parcels and clear undeveloped acreage at UEF for these farmers.
 Please donate, if you can, to support this Fund.